openhab/openhab-docs/_addons_bindings/zwave/doc/zwaveme/kfob_0_0.md

 ### Inclusion Information

+KFOB

 When in factory default push Button 3 (secure) or Button 4 (normal) for one second to enter inclusion mode.
+Inclusion mode is indicated by a blinking green LED.

+From second device on you need to enter management mode:

+  1. Push all four buttons together for one second - green led blinks slowly)
+  2. Hit button 3 ( enter primary controller functions - green led blinks faster)
+  3. Then button 1 (secure) or button 2 (normal).

+KFOB2

+When in factory default push any button for one second to enter inclusion mode.
 The inclusion mode is indicated by a blinking green LED.

-From second device on you need to enter management mode  push all four buttons together for one second - green led blinks slowly), hit button 3 ( enter primary controller functions - green led blinks faster) and then button 1 (secure) or button 2 (normal).
+From second device on you need to enter management mode:

+  1. Enter management mode by pushing all four buttons together for 5 seconds (until green led blinks slowly)
+  2. Hit button 1 (enter primary controller functions - green led blinks faster)

 ### Exclusion Information

+KFOB

-  1. Enter management mode  by push all four buttons together for one second - green led blinks slowly),
+  1. Enter management mode by pushing all four buttons together for one second - green led blinks slowly),
-  2. hit button 3 ( enter primary controller functions - green led blinks faster) and
+  2. Hit button 3 ( enter primary controller functions - green led blinks faster) and
-  3. then button 3 again.
+  3. Then button 3 again.

+KFOB2

+  1. Enter management mode by pushing all four buttons together for 5 seconds (until green led blinks slowly)
+  2. Hit button 1 ( enter primary controller functions - green led blinks faster)

 ### Wakeup Information